-At Hollywood Forever, more than 40,000 participants, most of them in costume, spend a unique and memorable day.
+At Hollywood Forever participants from the around the world, most of them in costume, spend a unique and memorable day.
 The cemetery comes to life with joyful celebration, as a vibrant procession featuring hundreds of Aztec ritual dancers weaves through the cemetery.

 More than 100 altars, created by members of the community in remembrance of their ancestors and loved ones, dot the grounds.
 Musical performances by Grammy Award winning recording artists entertain on five stages.
 An art exhibition in The Cathedral Mausoleum displays hundreds of original artworks.
 Food vendors from around Los Angeles, arts and crafts vendors, and a children’s arts project area complete the experience.

 At the end of the day, judges choose the best dressed Calaca (skeleton), as well as the most memorable altars.

 It is truly an unforgettable to experience!

 Find out more about our next Dia de Los Muertos celebration.

 The History of Dia de Los Muertos at Hollywood Forever